AwalaApp/specs/rs000-core.md

 For performance reasons, nodes SHOULD use Unix domain sockets or any other IPC mechanism when they are on the same computer, instead of using the loopback network interface.

-For privacy and censorship-circumvention reasons, public addresses using DNS records MUST be resolved using [DNS over HTTPS](https://tools.ietf.org/html/rfc8484) or [DNS over TLS/DTLS](https://tools.ietf.org/html/rfc8310), using a DNS resolver trusted by the implementer.
-The implementer MAY allow advanced end users to override the DNS resolver.
+For privacy and censorship-circumvention reasons, public addresses using DNS records SHOULD be resolved using [DNS over HTTPS](https://tools.ietf.org/html/rfc8484) or [DNS over TLS/DTLS](https://tools.ietf.org/html/rfc8310), using a DNS resolver trusted by the implementer.
+Advanced end users SHOULD also be allowed to override the DNS resolver or even use the one provided by the host system.

 Bindings MAY extend this specification, but they MUST NOT override it.